 Can I make a claim for flight delay compensation?

-If you are flying from a European airport or with a European airline, your rights are protected under EU law if your flight becomes delayed or is cancelled entirely.
+If you are flying from a European airport or with a European airline, your rights are protected under EU law if your flight becomes delayed or is cancelled entirely, and as such, you may be eligible for EU flight delay compensation.
 What happens if your flight is delayed for more than two hours?

 If your flight is delayed by more than two hours, your airline is obligated to provide you with the following: